congdaoduy298/TorchServe/Handler.md

 Just like the `ImageClassifier`, `ImageSegmenter` ,and `ObjectDetector` classes.
 To write a image handler, `ModelHandler` inherits of `Base_Handler` class.
 We have to write `preprocess` method and `postprocess` method.

+### 1. Prediction Stage

-Follow the flow of get predictions from yolov5 model.
-Try to read `detect.py` file to get the flow.
+Follow the flow of getting predictions from the yolov5 model.

-- At prediction stage, the yolov5 progress will follow these steps:
+- At prediction stage, yolov5 will follow these steps:

     ```python
         img0 = cv2.imread(path)  # BGR